-CTE prepares students for middle-skills jobs, defined as those requiring credentialing beyond high school, but not a four-year college degree.
+CTE prepares students for skilled trades jobs, defined as those requiring credentialing beyond high school, but not a four-year college degree.
 These jobs offer economic security and prosperity for Colorado’s workers.
-Middle-skills jobs are essential to Colorado’s health, infrastructure, and economic growth.
+Skilled trades jobs are essential to Colorado’s health, infrastructure, and economic growth.
 Many of these jobs are local, hands-on jobs, meaning they are unlikely to be outsourced.

 Throughout the DPS system, students are either unaware of CTE options for education and career pathways, or are influenced by social attitudes to consider CTE to be a second-rate choice that does not qualify the student as successful.
 For them, going to a four-year college and obtaining a bachelor’s degree is the definition of success.

-Denver Scholarship Foundation’s unique advantage is its Future Centers – advising centers embedded in DPS high school facilities that serve 27 DPS high schools, which adds up to 2,794 seniors and their families annually.
+DSF’s unique advantage is its Future Centers, located in 14 DPS high schools.
 Our staff of College Advisors engage high school students in these schools formally and informally to advise them regarding their education and career options, and how those options can lead to a variety of career pathways.
 Additionally, each Future Center is branded with a College Roadmap and Career Posters, which display the credentialing, education and salary for a variety of career paths.

 We are currently piloting a CTE project in the Montbello Schools, MLK Early College and JFK High School Future Centers with the help of The Daniels Fund, JPMorgan Foundation and the LARRK Foundation.
 Our goal is to implement this strategy throughout DPS high schools.